Cabo de Hornos National Park

 Cabo de Hornos National Park is a protected area in southern Chile that was designated a Biosphere Reserve by UNESCO in 2005, along with Alberto de Agostini National Park.
 The world's southernmost national park, it is located 12 hours by boat from Puerto Williams in the Cape Horn Archipelago, which belongs to the Commune of Cabo de Hornos in the Antártica Chilena Province of Magallanes y Antártica Chilena Region.

 The park was created in 1945 and includes the Wollaston Islands and the Hermite Islands.
 It covers 63093 ha and is run by the Corporacion Nacional Forestal (CONAF), the Chilean body that governs all national parks in Chile.

-Origins
+History

 The region of Cabo de Hornos (Cape Horn) was discovered by the Dutch merchant Isaac Le Maire on January 29, 1616, and was named Hoorn after the Dutch city where the expedition came from.
 The national park was created on April 26, 1945, by the Chilean Ministry of Agriculture.